Guidance

 role | str | Yes | The persona or identity the LLM adopts |

-goal | str | None | No | The objective — what success looks like for this interaction |
+goal | str | None | No | The mission — rendered imperatively to drive completion |

 rules | list[str] | No | Behavioral rules to follow (numbered in output) |